notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 <input value="batman">
 <textarea rows="1">batman</textarea>
 ```

+Update: someone pointed out that `<textarea>` needs to support multilines,
+and newlines aren't allowed inside attributes values, which is why it needed
+to use its contents.
+Makes sense!

 ## 1995-2011, the slow years
 In 1999, [HTML4](http://www.w3.org/TR/html401/) only added `type="button"`.
 My favourite part about